PRP Therapy at Reflex

-PRP is a simple procedure, performed in less than an hour at the Reflex office.
-Most people are able to return to their job or daily activities immediately following the procedure.
+PRP is a simple procedure, performed in less than an hour at the Reflex knee clinic.
+Most people can return to their job or daily activities immediately following the procedure.

-During your appointment, one of our physicians will draw your blood and put it in a PRP collection tube, then centrifuge for 10 minutes to separate your platelets.
+During your appointment, one of our providers will draw your blood and put it in a PRP collection tube, then centrifuge for 10 minutes to separate your platelets from the red and white cells.
 Using a local anesthetic, this platelet-rich plasma is then injected into your knee using the guidance of an ultrasound machine.
 This high concentration of platelets is 4-5 times what your normal blood would typically deliver, which can greatly enhance the body’s healing abilities.

 Most patients have a period of relative rest with some physical therapy for the first few weeks.
 Six weeks after your treatment, you will come in for a follow-up appointment where we will evaluate your knee’s improvement.
-You may need several injections to return to your optimal performance level.
+You may need additional treatments to return to your optimal performance level.